The Ultimate Calorie Calculator for Flexible Dieting

 MET Value of Exercises

-MET stands for “Metabolic Equivalent of Task”.
-Different exercises and intensities have a different MET value.
 We can use this figure and multiply it by the duration you did the exercise to estimate a calorie expenditure.

 Luckily, you don’t have to get your hands dirty with that – the Ultimate IIFYM Calculator is a smart cookie and calculates it all for you.
-Just enter the amount of times you perform and exercise per week, the duration of each exercise session as well as the intensity.

-Just hit the “Calculate Your TDEE” button and done.
+Hit the “Calculate Your TDEE” button and done.

 STEP 2 – Choose Your Goal